jonhilgart22/UNH-projects/README.md

 **Semester Four**

-- 7) *Deep Learning*: contains an analysis of using reinforcement learning to maximize a daily taxicab drivers revenue in NYC.
-(Deep Q-Learning, Actor-Critic, Keras, Tensorflow, GPU)
+- 7) *Deep Learning*: contains an analysis of using reinforcement learning to maximize a daily taxicab driver's revenue in NYC.
+(Deep Q-Learning, Actor-Critic, Keras, Tensorflow, GPUs)